Baseband-processor/Air-Legacy/README.md

 this will start the Makefile outside the C and perl directories, Lorcon2 Headers will be automatically installed in */usr/include*. directory.

+Since version 17.7 the Makefile has 2 installing options:

+* full

+* minimal

+the difference stands in the _libnl_ and its dependencies, which won't be installed in the _minimal_ installer.

 **TEST IF LORCON2 SUPPORTS LOCAL ADAPTERS**

 for veryfing that everything works just start typing